1 Welcome to CIS3750

 While we will learn about and practice many different methods in CIS3750, it is important to realize that outside of this classroom, you will likely pick and choose from the available methods depending on the software project you are designing.

-• For large-sized projects with multiple teams, it will probably make sense to have a formal requirements document, complete with Gantt charts, use cases, and UML diagrams.
+- For large-sized projects with multiple teams, it will probably make sense to have a formal requirements document, complete with Gantt charts, use cases, and UML diagrams.

-The point is that software design is not a one size fits all activity, and the methods you use will vary based on the size and complexity of the project, and the amount of time you have to complete it.
+The point is that software design is not a one-size-fits-all activity, and the methods you use will vary based on the size and complexity of the project, and the amount of time you have to complete it.

 The methods that you select to develop software will also depend on the company for which you work.
 Each software company will have its own set of protocols and standard practices – some that will be different than those we learn in the course, and some will be similar.
-Whatever the case, the methods that are used by any company will have evolved and developed over time to best suit the needs of that particular company.
+Whatever the case, the methods used by any company will have evolved and developed over time to suit the needs of that company.

 More specifically, you’ll spend most of your time applying the methods you learn while working on a project for a community partner.
 In particular, you’ll work with them to understand a unique community need, then develop and prototype a solution with them.